czi-hca-comp-tools/projects/README.md

 # Computational tools for the Human Cell Atlas

-a list of collaborative computational projects supported by CZI
+A list of collaborative computational projects supported by CZI!

-## Projects

 Here is a sample template you can copy and paste to add your project: